Frequently Asked Questions

 BIS uses a variety of methods to communicate with parents and guardians.

-- General student and classroom updates will be sent via SeeSaw (including photos and videos of the students’ day, whenever possible),
+• General student and classroom photographs and videos will be sent via the SeeSaw App (not everyday, but whenever possible),

-- Every term BIS holds a Whole Community Meeting, which can be attended in person at the school or via Zoom, to discuss the current and upcoming news, policy reminders, and address any questions.
+• BIS holds regular Whole Community Meetings in person at the school, to discuss the current and upcoming news, policy reminders, and address any questions.

 While we do have a Current Parents Facebook Group, we will never use this as the only mode of contact, as many of our parents and community members choose not to use Facebook